André the Giant: Early career (1964–1973)

 At the age of 18, Roussimoff moved to Paris and was taught professional wrestling by a local promoter, Robert Lageat, who recognized the earning potential of Roussimoff's size.
 He trained at night and worked as a mover during the day to pay living expenses.
-Roussimoff was billed as "Géant Ferré", a name based on the Picardian folk hero Grand Ferré, and began wrestling in Paris and nearby areas.
+Roussimoff was billed as "Géant Ferré", a name based on the Picardian folk hero Grand Ferré.
+This later became "Jean Ferre".
 Canadian promoter and wrestler Frank Valois met Roussimoff in 1966, years later to become his business manager and adviser.

-Roussimoff began making a name for himself wrestling in the United Kingdom, Germany, Australia, New Zealand, and Africa.
+Roussimoff began his career wrestling in his native France.
+He made his TV debut that year on French national television against Le Petit Prince.
+In 1968 he defeated Franz van Buyten for the FFCP World Heavyweight Championship In 1969 he appeared on the United Kingdom's World of Sport program's regular wrestling slot and defeated Jim Hussey, father of Mark Rocco.
+Roussimoff also began making a name for himself wrestling in Germany, Australia, New Zealand, and Africa.

 He made his Japanese debut for the International Wrestling Enterprise in 1970, billed as "Monster Roussimoff".
-Wrestling as both a singles and tag-team competitor, he quickly was made the company's tag-team champion alongside Michael Nador.
+Wrestling as both a singles and tag team competitor, he quickly was made the IWA World Tag Team Champion alongside Michael Nador.
 During his time in Japan, doctors first informed Roussimoff that he suffered from acromegaly.

 Roussimoff next moved to Montreal, Canada in 1971, where he became an immediate success, regularly selling out the Montreal Forum.
 Promoters eventually ran out of plausible opponents for him and, as the novelty of his size wore off, the gate receipts dwindled.
 Roussimoff was defeated by Adnan Al-Kaissie in Baghdad in 1971, and wrestled numerous times in 1971 for Verne Gagne's American Wrestling Association (AWA) as a special attraction.